Yellow-browed bulbul: Description

 This bulbul is about 20 cm long, lacks a crest and has the upperparts olive-green with a prominent yellow brow and goggle with the underparts being all yellow.
 The sexes do not differ in plumage.
 The bill is black and the iris is reddish brown.
-The population in the northern Western Ghats (ssp. icterica) is paler yellow than the populations further south (ssp. indica).
+The population in the northern Western Ghats (A. i. icterica) is paler yellow than the populations further south (A. i. indica).
 A somewhat disjunct population is found in the Eastern Ghats.
-Southwestern Sri Lankan populations (ssp. gugliemi) are greener while the northern populations are included in the nominate subspecies.
+In Sri Lanka, southwestern populations (A. i. gugliemi) are greener, while the northern populations are included in the nominate subspecies.